FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port XXXX to authedicate the users

 Added:
+✅ (26/12) Fixed minor bugs
 ✅ (12/7) Fixed login minor bug
 ✅ (9/7) Added Change password button
-✅ (9/7) Created Multistreaming Chat for Youtube, Trovo, Twitch at the same windows but not added on panel yet
+✅ (9/7) Created Multistreaming Chat for Trovo, Twitch at the same windows but not added on panel yet
 ✅ (30/06) Created for twitch [ update game and title ] but not added on panel yet
 ✅ (30/06) Created for trovo [ update game and title ] but not added on panel yet